 The Experience of Enumeration Expands

 Mathematics was Chong Hip-kuen’s favourite subject in high school.
-So he naturally looked for a programme that would take his exploration in the science of numbers to new heights when he applied for university three years ago.
+So he naturally looked for a programme that would take his exploration in the science of numbers to new heights when he applied for university.
 The Enrichment Mathematics programme at CUHK caught his eye as mathematics has long been a signature discipline at CUHK.
-On top of being the top mathematics programme in Hong Kong, CUHK’s ranks consistently highly in the major university rankings (below all 2017 ranks):
+On top of being the top mathematics programme in Hong Kong, CUHK’s ranks consistently highly in the major university rankings:

 Further, Hip-kuen noticed that the CUHK programme aims for developing students into all-rounded mathematicians.
 The highschool graduate considered this important since changes in global economy has increasingly required the acquisition of both expert knowledge and multiple soft-skills.
 This is in agreement with the thinking behind the programme, as Prof. Jun Zou, Choh-Ming Li Professor of Mathematics and Chairman of the Department of Mathematics, said, ‘The Enrichment Mathematics programme makes great contribution to a variety of fields including finance, education, commerce, engineering, computer science, marketing, business, medical research, statistics, physics, information technology and pure mathematical science.
 As everything has touched upon mathematics, building up a strong sense of mathematical thinking can enhance one's logic, critical thinking and problem-solving skills.’